 Every time something goes wrong, they gaslight you deny any wrongdoing they did, project all their faults onto you, and blame-shifting everything onto you, leaving you taking all the responsibility and feeling crazy.
 Most narcissists will be calling you “crazy.”
 “Too sensitive.”
 Or “insecure.”

 Even when you first come across the term narcissist.
 It can still take you some time to decide whether your partner, parent, friend, sibling, the boss is a narcissist or not!
 Then when you do, those doubts may creep back in.
 After all, they could treat you better than anyone ever had, yet worse than anyone ever had, or you might question if you are the narcissist from all the side effects.

 What most people overlook when trying to work out is if their ex was narcissistic.
 Is how you were feeling and what was happening in your mind during the relationship.

-Your own newly developed symptoms and behaviours while in the relationship is also a good indicator.
+Your own newly developed symptoms and behaviours while in the relationship are also good indicators.

-Therapists and coaches have recognised a lot of symptoms in survivors of narcissistic abuse.
+Therapists and coaches have recognised many symptoms in survivors of narcissistic abuse.

 These areas follows.

 1. The feeling of helplessness, sadness and hopelessness, overwhelmed by the most straightforward task in life.